tslocke/agility/README.markdown

     ./test-all-combos.sh

+You can filter the tests, which just does a grep in test-combos.txt.
+A few useful examples:

+    ./test-all-combos.sh hobo-1.0
+    ./test-all-combos.sh jruby        # tests both jruby's
+    ./test-all-combos.sh jruby-1.5.1
+    ./test-all-combos.sh 1.8.7
+    ./test-all-combos.sh ruby-1.8.7-p249,rails-2.2.2,sqlite3,hobo-1.0

 If you test with IE6/7, the first test "Autocomplete and contributors" will fail.
 This is a problem with the test, not Hobo.
 The second test "Editors" is flaky.
 In both cases the problem is properly waiting